answersolutionsapps/runandread-android/README.md

    ```
 3. **Make your changes**
    - Follow the existing code style
-   - Add tests for new functionality
+   - Add tests for new functionality, if possible
    - Update documentation as needed
 4. **Commit your changes**
    ```bash